 Information on the Aquatic Weed Treatment Program in Port Stephens.

-Information regarding the Biosecurity Act 2015 and how it affects land owners within Port Stephens Council.
+Information regarding the Biosecurity Act 2015 and the Chinese violet control order and how it affects land owners within Port Stephens Council.

 Fill out this form to get a weed identified by our Invasive Species team.